-The second test catalog we use is based on the Sloan Digital Sky Survey (SDSS) Data Release 3 (Abazajian et al. 2003).
-Although this catalog has been superceded by later data releases (Adelman-McCarthy et al. 2007), for which we have published a photo-z catalog (Oyaizu et al. 2007), it nevertheless provides a useful testbed for studies of photo-z errors.
+The second test catalog we use is based on the Sloan Digital Sky Survey (SDSS) Data Release 3 (DR3; Abazajian et al. 2003).
+Although this catalog has been superseded by later data releases (Adelman-McCarthy et al. 2008), for which we have published a photo-z catalog (Oyaizu et al. 2008), it nevertheless provides a useful test bed for studies of photo-z errors.
 This SDSS catalog contains spectroscopic redshifts and magnitudes in ugriz passbands for 292,964 galaxies from the main spectroscopic sample, which is flux-limited to r < 17.77.
-Because this sample is confined to low redshift, $z \leq 0.3$, most of the strong features of galaxy spectra targeted by photometric redshift estimators fall within the wavelength range covered by the filters.
-A notable exception is the Lyman alpha emitters at z > 2.5.
-However, the fraction of these high redshift objects in our sample is too small to have measurable effects on our results.
+Because this sample is confined to low redshift, $z \le 0.3$, most of the strong features of galaxy spectra targeted by photometric redshift estimators fall within the wavelength range covered by the filters.
+A notable exception is the Ly α emitters at z > 2.5.
+However, the fraction of these high-redshift objects in our sample is too small to have measurable effects on our results.

-We calculate photometric redshifts for these catalogs using two methods, a Neural Network (NN) method and the χ^2 based spectral template fitting package Hyperz (Bolzonella et al. 2000).
-The NN technique is a training-set method based on fitting a parametrized function, represented by a feed-forward multilayer perceptron (FFMP) neural network, to the redshift-magnitude relation embodied in a spectroscopic training set.
-The implementation is the same as the one described in Oyaizu et al. (2007) for the SDSS DR6 photo-z catalog, except that the network configurations are different: here we use a 4:15:15:15:1 network for the DES catalog and a 5:15:15:15:1 network for the SDSS catalog.
+We calculate photometric redshifts for these catalogs using two methods, a neural network (NN) method and the χ^2 -based spectral template-fitting package Hyperz (Bolzonella et al. 2000).
+The NN technique is a training set method based on fitting a parameterized function, represented by a feed-forward multilayer perceptron (FFMP) neural network, to the redshift-magnitude relation embodied in a spectroscopic training set.
+The implementation is the same as the one described in Oyaizu et al. (2008) for the SDSS Data Release 6 (DR6) photo-z catalog, except that the network configurations are different: here we use a 4:15:15:15:1 network for the DES catalog and a 5:15:15:15:1 network for the SDSS catalog.
 Figures 1 and 2 show the resulting photometric redshifts plotted against spectroscopic redshifts for all catalogs used in this study.